Underwater environment: Oceans and seas

 An ocean is a body of water that composes much of a planet's hydrosphere.
 On Earth, an ocean is one of the major conventional divisions of the World Ocean.
 These are, in descending order by area, the Pacific, Atlantic, Indian, Southern (Antarctic), and Arctic Oceans.
 The word "ocean" is often used interchangeably with "sea" in American English.
 Strictly speaking, a sea is a body of water (generally a division of the world ocean) partly or fully enclosed by land, though "the sea" refers also to the oceans.

 Saline water covers approximately 361,000,000 km2 and is customarily divided into several principal oceans and smaller seas, with the ocean covering approximately 71% of Earth's surface and 90% of the Earth's biosphere.
 The ocean contains 97% of Earth's water, and oceanographers have stated that less than 100% of the World Ocean has been explored.
-The total volume is approximately 1.35 billion cubic kilometers (320 million cu mi) with an average depth of nearly 3700 m.
+The total volume is approximately 1.35 billion cubic kilometres (320 million cu mi) with an average depth of nearly 3700 m.